 - The fourth-degree is marketing and sales, and the fifth-degree margin is the cost of management.

-Of course, different companies define these margins differently.
+Of course, different companies define these margins differently in employee cost calculation.

 - Learn more about how you can divide expenses, set margin levels, and what profitability level is considered as healthy for most companies in this article: How to set the margin level?